Suncrest-Labs/flame-aztec-contracts/CONTRIBUTING.md

 ## Reporting Issues

 Encountered a bug or noticed something missing?
-Please [open an issue](https://github.com/Suncrest-Labs/flame-noir-contracts/issues)!
+Please [open an issue](https://github.com/Suncrest-Labs/flame-aztec-contracts/issues)!
-Before doing so, search through the existing [issues](https://github.com/Suncrest-Labs/flame-noir-contracts/issues) to ensure it hasn’t already been reported.
+Before doing so, search through the existing [issues](https://github.com/Suncrest-Labs/flame-aztec-contracts/issues) to ensure it hasn’t already been reported.

 ## How to Contribute

 ### Setting Up Your Environment

-Follow the [Noir Quick Start Guide](https://docs.aztec.network/developers/getting_started) to set up your local development environment.
+Follow the [Aztec Quick Start Guide](https://docs.aztec.network/developers/getting_started) to set up your local development environment.

 ### Picking an Issue